hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 ### Configure your HubSpot Connector Settings

 In the HubSpot Connector Dashboard, click the **Settings** tab.
-Here you can the rules to map, filter & link incoming & outgoing data.
+Here you can set the rules to map, filter & link incoming & outgoing data.

 There are four sections of settings: